 So today was the day that we were going to experience our first 4th July concert.
 The Henry Ford Greenfield Village is 250 acres of innovation.
-300 years of history and over 26 million artifacts.
+300 years of history and over 26 million artefacts.
 Here one is able to discover and explore America’s history at its best.
 For us as newcomers to this country, it was an enjoyable evening!
 Hundreds of people sitting on blankets, listening to the Detroit Symphony Orchestra and finally the fireworks.
 Which we sadly did not stay for.
 It was super late and the kids were just exhausted after such an eventful weekend.
-However we did glimpse a sight of them from the drive home.
+However, we did glimpse a sight of them from the drive home.
 Gorgeous!

 Monday 4th July

 After such a busy and eventful weekend.
 We spent the day at home hosting our first 4th July Barbecue!
-Surrounded by new friends, burgers, hot-dogs and corn-hole (a fun, relaxing game of, hmm the name says it all, throw the corn bag, in the hole)!
+Surrounded by new friends, burgers, hot dogs and corn-hole (a fun, relaxing game of, hmm the name says it all, throw the corn bag, in the hole)!

-Just another #besteradventure !
+Just another #besteradventure!

 I’m tired just reading about all the fun you had!
 Glad you could use the tickets for Greenfield Village.
 It is a neat place.
 I’ve got it on my list to go to a Mudhens game this summer, too.